 Cell-cultured meat refers to meat grown in labs, using cells from live animals.
 Having emerged from cell-culture applications such as antibody protein therapeutics, cell-based therapies, and regenerative medicine, cell-cultured meat technology promises sustainable and humane alternatives to slaughtered meat.

-More recently, the meat shortage in the US led by the closure of meat processing plants during the Covid-19 pandemic and the rise in prices due to surging feedstock prices and labor shortage has drawn attention to cell-cultured meat production, a more sustainable method of sourcing meat proteins with a minimum impact on the environment.
-Further, the spread of zoonotic diseases such as salmonella and e. coli in the US and the recent Swine Flu outbreaks in China will likely fuel demand for animal-free agriculture.
+The meat shortage in the US led by the closure of meat processing plants during the Covid-19 pandemic and the rise in prices due to surging feedstock prices and labor shortage has drawn attention to cell-cultured meat production, a more sustainable method of sourcing meat proteins with a minimum impact on the environment.
+Moreover, concerns surrounding zoonotic diseases like salmonella and e. coli in the US, as well as recent Swine Flu outbreaks in China, are expected to drive increased demand for animal-free agricultural alternatives.

 Most of the startups in the cell-cultured space are manufacturers of finished imitation beef and pork products with a smaller group focusing on the production of specialty items such as wagyu beef, bluefin tuna meat, and foie gras.
 A limited number of traditional meat processing and convenience food manufacturing incumbents have begun investing in the cell-cultured meat space.